 In 2010, the club celebrated its 20th Anniversary year in spectacular style with both Senior teams playing Pascoe Vale in the Grand Final in front of packed grand stands at Windy Hill.
 The Reserves went down in their first loss for the season and the Seniors WON the EDFL B Grade Premiership over much fancied Pascoe Vale with a very healthy final margin.
 It was an excellent result from a team made up of high percentage of home grown Taylors Lakes players, many of whom have played all or most of their Junior football with the Club since Under 10′s.

 In 2015, we celebrated our 25 year anniversary in style with our champion Reserve team winning back to back Premierships for the first time in club history.
 Our Under 12 team also won the Premiership making it a fantastic anniversary for the club with many more victories to come.

-Here is a copy of our weekly newsletter called ‘News from the Lions Den’ from 12 years ago in August 2002.
+Here is a copy of our weekly newsletter called ‘News from the Lions Den’ from August 2002.
 The newsletter was very popular with players, parents, supporters and members.
 It was started by John Rumbelow who did a great job, initially for juniors, but it became a club favourite.
 It was then taken over by Dennis and Julie Ferns.
 275 copies were printed every Thursday night and the members jumped on them like a seagull on a chip.
 Amazing detail was provided with every team’s weekly results, goal kickers, ladders, every club player/number, player profiles, sponsors, Bay 13 and social events.
 Many hours each went into the production of this newsletter.
 It was pre the Internet revolution, the newsletter was the glue that stuck the club together.
 The Newsletter ceased in about 2005 when printing became too difficult.

 Please click on the links below to read the newsletter.